plrguez/fuse-od-source/Platform/readme.txt

 Using the Fuse emulator
 =======================

-This port port of Fuse it's in alpha stage.

 At the end of this doc is the man page of Fuse 1.5.7 for reference.

 ------------------------